-A new USGS continuous flow gage (No. 04294140) with a drainage area of 29.3 km was established for this project at the downstream sampling location (RR14) in November 2010.
+A USGS continuous flow gage (No. 04294140) with a drainage area of 29.3 km2 was established for this project at the downstream sampling location (RR14) in November 2010.
 The flow data are intended to serve several purposes.
-One purpose is to support a statistical analysis that controls for the effects of hydrologic variations between the pre-implementation and post-implementation periods.
-A second purpose is to permit the calculation of mass loading rates from the monitored watersheds.
-The Quebec Ministry of Sustainable Development, Environment, Wildlife, and Parks (MDDEFP) also maintains a continuous flow gage downstream on the Rock River at Saint Armand, QC (No. 030425, 70.9 km drainage area), and these data are available for use in supplementing the information from the USGS gage.
+One purpose is to support a statistical analysis that controls for the effects of hydrologic variations during the monitored period.
+A second purpose is to permit the calculation of mass loading rates from the monitored watershed.
+The MDDELCC also maintains a continuous flow gage downstream on the Rock River at Saint Armand, QC (No. 030425, 70.9 km2 drainage area, until March 31, 2021) and these data are available for use in supplementing the information from the USGS gage